prody/ProDy/doc/examples/atomic/hierview.rst

 Note that water atoms, each constituting a residue, are also part of a chain if they are labeled with that chain's identifier.

-This enables getting a :class:`list` of residues simply as follows:
+This enables getting a :func:`list` of residues simply as follows:

 >>> chA_residues = list(chA)
 >>> chA_residues # doctest: +SKIP